Principal Investigator

 Mallory A. Kisner

-Mallory is a third-year doctoral student in the Clinical Psychology program at George Mason University.
-She received her B.S. in psychology from Colorado State University in 2019.
-Prior to joining the Youth Emotion Lab, Mallory worked as a research fellow at the National Institute on Alcohol Abuse and Alcoholism (NIAAA), using fMRI to pilot a neurofeedback intervention for craving reduction for individuals with alcohol use disorder.
-Her research interests revolve around the development of harmful substance use behaviors across the lifespan.
-She uses developmental theory and neuroimaging techniques to study social and emotional influences on adolescent substance use and has additional interests in the use of mindfulness techniques for both the prevention and treatment of substance use disorders.
+Mallory is a fifth-year doctoral student in the Clinical Psychology program at George Mason University.
+She received her B.S. in psychology from Colorado State University in 2019, then worked as a research fellow at the National Institute on Alcohol Abuse and Alcoholism (NIAAA), using fMRI to pilot a neurofeedback intervention for craving reduction with individuals with alcohol use disorder.
+Broadly, her research interests include the role of stress and reward processes in the development of harmful substance use patterns across the lifespan, and she has particular interest in the use of mindfulness techniques for both the prevention and treatment of substance use disorders.
+Mallory’s dissertation research, funded by a NIH F31 award (1F31AA031881-01), uses ecological momentary assessment (EMA) to explore intensive longitudinal associations between stress, mindfulness, and alcohol craving and use in highly stressed mothers of adolescents.

 Lucy McClellan